hssmalo/steampunkfantasy/rules.md

 **Poison[M][1 for N]**, assault weapons

-Apply one Poison[M] to an enemy unit base for each N successful assault hits.
+Apply one Poison[M] to an enemy unit for each N successful assault hits.
 If N=2 this means you may place one Poison[M] token per 2nd hit.
 For poison, see continous damage.